berkcetinsaya/SAYCHAT/README.md

-# saycet
+# SayChat

-saycet is a web application which provides a private communication.
+SayChat is a web application that provides a private and encrypted communication.
 It encrypts our conversation and decrypts that by a sequence which is changed everyday at 00:00 GMT+0.

 ### For example;
 ##### Feb 2 23:59:59 GMT+0